RubenDillon/tanzu/tap/readme.md

     2. Create the Harbor registry using the embbeded version (deploy using the vCenter UI)
     3. Create a Cluster Group (I create tap-group cluster group)
     4. Create a vSphere namespace where TAP will reside (I create a "tap" vsphere namespace)
     5. We will add the certificate to the supervisor using the update-registry.yaml from this git.
-You could define a serie of environment variables to easily connect to the supervisor, for example the following export KUBECTL_VSPHERE_PASSWORD='!BlNCj7RDQ19OqMugej' where 'xxx' is the vSphere password
+    6. You could define a serie of environment variables to easily connect to the supervisor, for example the following export KUBECTL_VSPHERE_PASSWORD='!BlNCj7RDQ19OqMugej' where 'xxx' is the vSphere password
+    7. Run the following
             kubectl apply -f update-certificate.yaml
 ```